MicrosoftDocs/win32/desktop-src/cossdk/transientsubscriptions.md

 ---
-Description: 'Contains an object for each transient subscription.
-Transient subscriptions can be created on the fly for running object instances, and they vanish when the object is destroyed.' ms.assetid: 'beee291c-e03f-4ee0-b1f2-99dcf113c46e'
+Description: Contains an object for each transient subscription.
+Transient subscriptions can be created on the fly for running object instances, and they vanish when the object is destroyed. ms.assetid: beee291c-e03f-4ee0-b1f2-99dcf113c46e
 title: TransientSubscriptions collection
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # TransientSubscriptions collection

 Contains an object for each transient subscription.
 Transient subscriptions can be created on the fly for running object instances, and they vanish when the object is destroyed.

-This collection supports the [**Add**](icatalogcollection-add.md) and [**Remove**](icatalogcollection-remove.md) methods of the [**COMAdminCatalogCollection**](comadmincatalogcollection.md) object.
+This collection supports the [**Add**](/windows/win32/ComAdmin/nf-comadmin-icatalogcollection-add?branch=master) and [**Remove**](/windows/win32/ComAdmin/nf-comadmin-icatalogcollection-remove?branch=master) methods of the [**COMAdminCatalogCollection**](/windows/win32/ComAdmin/?branch=master) object.

 ## Members